UH-SERG/TrojanedCM/poisoned-models/README.md

   * clean (models fine-tuned with clean data)
   * exit-fix_pr5 (models fine-tuned with poisoned data generated after inserting exit backdoor into a fixed position)
   * exit-rnd_pr5 (models fine-tuned with poisoned data generated after inserting exit backdoor into random positions)

+The directory structure of the contents of each `.tar` file are shown below:

 ```
 ├── clone_BigCloneBench/